 PACK SNACKS AND WATER FOR YOUR ROAD TRIP

 Sorry to point out the obvious here, but it is extra important to keep yourself hydrated while pregnant!
+I personally have a hard time remembering to drink enough water, so I use this water bottle with time marks to make sure I continue drinking water all day long.

 And of course your sweet, little bun is going to be taking from a good chunk of whatever you munch on, so make sure to bring enough healthy snacks to keep you both satisfied until your next meal stop.